Three European states freeze Ukraine ex-leaders' assets

 The EU cannot unilaterally tell banks to freeze assets without a legal decision agreed among all member states.

-Ukraine's acting prosecutor general said on Wednesday the country would ask international organisations to help trace bank accounts and assets controlled by Yanukovich and his allies.
+Ukraine's acting prosecutor general said on Wednesday the country would ask international organizations to help trace bank accounts and assets controlled by Yanukovich and his allies.

 Austria's FMA markets watchdog has already warned banks to be vigilant about dealing with customers from Ukraine.